DonTseTse/sendmail2mailgun/README.md

 ```
 printf "From: ...\nTo: ...\nSubject:...\nMail body" | sendmail2mailgun
 ```
-To be able to use the Mailgun API, sendmail2mailgun needs the domain and key to use.
+To log into the Mailgun API, `sendmail2mailgun` needs the domain and key to use.
 For security reasons the key can't be a runtime parameter (visibility in the logs), it has to be provided through a file.

 # Configuration
 `sendmail2mailgun`'s configuration options are:
 - Mailgun API account settings: domain + key
-- Log filepath
+- Log filepath and logging levels
 - Mailing defaults: sender, recipient(s), subject

 `sendmail2mailgun` is able to work in two different modes for greatest flexibility: